 Setting up a group or activity where children and young people will be involved is an exciting, fun and rewarding thing to do.
 Find out how to make it as safe as possible.

 There’s lots to think about when you’re setting up an activity group for children and young people.
-You want to make sure that they have a fun, but also need to ensure that they are kept as safe as possible when their parents leave them in your care.
+You want to make sure that they have fun, but also need to ensure that they are kept as safe as possible when their parents leave them in your care.

 Don't be disheartened or put off – we’re here to help you put the correct safeguards in place.
 The Safe Network can provide advice, information and resources to cover the key elements of keeping children safe.